ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 [^7]: That is, they’re below `\(d = 0.2\)`.
 See Cohen ([1988](#ref-cohenStatisticalPowerAnalysis1988a))

-[^8]: An ANOVA.

-[^9]: An ANCOVA.

-[^10]: An ANHECOVA, an analysis of *heterogeneous* covariance.
+[^8]: i.e., increase statistical power by decreasing the standard error.

-[^11]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
+[^9]: If you’re not familiar with the ATT, it was discussed a bit in Greifer & Stuart ([2021](#ref-greifer2021matching)), though instead by the term “average exposure effect in the exposed.”
 Greifer recommend the ATT for my real-world use case, which is why I use it here.

-[^12]: If you’re not familiar with g-computation, boy do I have the blog series for you.
+[^10]: If you’re not familiar with g-computation, boy do I have the blog series for you.
 Start [here](https://solomonkurz.netlify.app/blog/2023-04-12-boost-your-power-with-baseline-covariates/).
 You’ll want to read the first three posts.
 Sorry, but some topics take a little effort to walk out.

-[^13]: That is, the *average treatment effect for the untreated*.
+[^11]: That is, the *average treatment effect for the untreated*.